ricard-alcaraz/webpage/src/content/blog/2025-09-08-tempest-tryhackme.md

 ### Q4: The user of this machine was compromised by a malicious document.
 What is the file name of the document?

 In the description of the task we have a clue, that we should investigate child processes of WinWord.exe, this question Its more related to the executable itself.
-Its the first time using this viewer and maybe there is something Im missing but right now Im not liking it much.
 So what I did was search for the name of the file in the search bar, and then identify its process ID, to again search for it.
 In this case since its the begining it could be related to a Process Creation, or in sysmon Event ID 1.
 Searching a little bit we will find the name of the file.